 During a microshading procedure, the ink is pressed into the skin.
 The results attained with this procedure are soft and powdery, closely resembling the look that is achieved after applying makeup to a natural eyebrow.

-Individuals should expect to experience some irritation and redness in the eyebrow area after their treatment.
-In addition, the color of the eyebrows may be darker than what was expected; however, this overly dark color only lasts for the first few days following the procedure.
+At first, the color of the eyebrows may be darker than what you expected however, don’t worry!
+This darker color only lasts for the first few days following the procedure.
 The color lightens by as much as 50 percent after the natural scabbing and flaking process of the pigment is complete.

-The longevity of the results attained during this procedure depend on several factors.
-For example, individuals who have oily skin tend to experience faster fading than those with normal to dry skin.
-Other issues that affect longevity include the types of facial products the patient uses and his or her overall lifestyle.
-For example, people who spend a great deal of time in the sun may need to have their eyebrows touched up more frequently than someone who does not.
+The longevity of the results depends on several factors.
+Those with oily skin tend to experience faster fading than those with normal to dry skin.
+Other issues that affect longevity include the types of facial products used or overall lifestyle factors.
+For example, if you spend a great deal of time in the sun, you may need to have your eyebrows touched up more frequently than someone who does not.

-Individuals who would like to keep their eyebrows looking perfect usually return for a touch up at the six- or 12-month mark.
+To keep your eyebrows looking perfect, we recommend returning for a touch up at the six or 12 month mark.